sandialabs/slycat/docs/GET-Project-Cache-Object.rst

   :type key: string

   :status 200: The requested file is returned in the body of the response.
-  :status 404 Not in cache.: The requested object isn't in the cache.
+  :status 404: The requested object isn't in the cache.

   :responseheader Content-Type: The content type of the cached object, which could be any valid MIME type.